-Each year, thousands of people come to Bascom Palmer Eye Institute for vision correction surgery.
+Each year, thousands of people come to Bascom Palmer for vision correction surgery.
 The questions below are some of the most common inquiries we receive.
 If your question is not answered below, please contact us.
-We would be more than happy to answer your questions personally.
+We're more than happy to answer your questions.

 Bascom Palmer’s ophthalmologists have successfully performed LASIK procedures since our refractive surgery center opened in 1995.

-- Farsightedness (hyperopia): Difficulty seeing clearly from up close.
+- Farsightedness (hyperopia): Difficulty seeing clearly up close

-- Presbyopia (age-related vision loss): Difficulty seeing up close, but can usually see at a distance, due to aging.
+- Presbyopia (age-related vision loss): Difficulty seeing up close due to age

-We use the VISX S3, the Zeiss MEL 80, and the Allegretto EX 500 excimer lasers as well as the Zeiss Visumax, the Intralase IFS, the J&J IFS, and the Alcon FS200 femtosecond lasers.
+We use the VISX S3, the Zeiss MEL 80, and the Allegretto EX 500 excimer lasers, the IntraLase IFS, and the Alcon FS200 femtosecond lasers.
 Excimer lasers use different computer-guided processes to deliver highly customized vision correction treatments.
-Femtosecond laser, a next-generation laser that reshapes the cornea with pulses of light lasting just one billionth of one millionth of a second, deliver very smooth treatments.
-Using the equipment’s computer-generated 3-D mapping system, your physician customizes your procedure with extreme precision.
+Femtosecond laser, a next-generation laser that reshapes the cornea with pulses of light lasting just 1 billionth of 1 millionth of a second, deliver very smooth treatments.
+Using the equipment’s computer-generated 3-D mapping system, your physician customizes your procedure with enhanced precision.

-All of our lasers use eye tracking technology to ensure meticulous positioning, even if your eye moves during your procedure.
+All of our lasers use eye-tracking technology to ensure precise positioning, even if your eye moves during your procedure.

 Before scheduling your evaluation, ask yourself if you have the characteristics of a good candidate: